Mark Latham: Sky News

-After leaving federal politics, Latham worked as a journalist and political and social commentator, appearing on numerous panel programs including Sunrise on the Seven Network and The Verdict on the Nine Network.
 In 2016, Latham became co-host of Sky News Live programs Jones + Co and in 2017 co-host of Outsiders.

 In a March edition of Outsiders, Latham criticised a lack of diversity among corporate diversity officers and included Sky News colleague Peter van Onselen's wife as an example.
 Van Onselen and his To The Point co-host Kristina Keneally criticised Latham for the segment.
 Latham responded by criticising both, including statements implying Keneally acted corruptly in her former position as Premier of New South Wales.
 Keneally threatened to take defamation action and made a formal complaint to Sky News management.
 In a separate incident, ABC Radio Sydney presenter Wendy Harmer threatened legal action after Latham made numerous statements criticising her, including the claim Harmer was only employed by the ABC because she is a female with a disability.
 Consequently, Sky News released a public statement rejecting Latham's "comments in their entirety" and apologised "unreservedly" to both Harmer and Keneally.

 A third controversy related to Latham questioning the sexuality of a school student during an Outsiders segment criticising a video put out by Sydney Boys High School in support of International Women's Day and suggested he "thought that first guy was gay", referring to a student in the video.
 Latham was fired from Sky News on 29 March 2017 after the story was published.